 You’ll find all nearby hotels and lodging in the town of Page.
 We stayed at the Best Western Plus at Lake Powell, and found it to be very comfortable with friendly staff and breakfast.
 Camping is not allowed within Antelope Canyon, you will find the nearest campsite at Wahweap Marina on Lake Powell.

 How to visit Antelope Canyon

 Antelope Canyon is not part of a National Park, rather it is on Navajo Nation land and is managed as such.
-The Canyon – Upper and Lower – can be visited by guided tour only and there is no single ticket for both sections – these need to be purchased separately.
+The two sections of Canyon – Upper and Lower – can be visited by guided tours only and there is no single ticket for both sections – these need to be purchased separately.
 There is also a Navajo fee of $8 per person (no Navajo fees apply for children aged 7 and under) collected when you purchase your tour.

 If you can afford the extra expense and have the equipment, a photography tour will afford you more time with fewer people.
 In order to take part in a photography tour, each person must have their own SLR and tripod.
-This was a drawback for JP and me, who share a camera.
+This excluded us, as we share a camera.

 Antelope Canyon hours are 8am-5pm daily, late March through to November 1.
 9am-3pm November 2 through to March.